SavageTiger/petFishCo/README.md

 Make sure you have an internet connection, since the javascript libraries are being loaded from CDN's .

-If their is trouble, you can debug by calling api.php/entity/list/fish and checking your webserver logs.
+If there is trouble, you can debug by calling api.php/entity/list/fish and checking your webserver logs.

 # Datamodel
 ![IMAGE DATAMODEL](./model.png)